Dakar

 Savel was an officer in the Federal Police Special Units’ POSA (“Protection, Observation, Support, Arrest”) division, which specialises in tactical police operations.
 On the morning of 18 March, he was leading a POSA house raid in Lodelinsart when the suspect—wanted for weapons and drug trafficking—opened fire from behind a door, mortally injuring him and wounding two other agents; the shooter was killed in the ensuing gun battle.
 Savel was 36 years old.

 He is the fifth DSU member to die in the line of duty.
-His funeral was held five days after the mission, which was attended by thousands including ministers of the Defence, Interior, and Justice.
+His funeral was held five days after the mission, which was attended by thousands including the Ministers of Defence, Interior, and Justice.
 Minister of the Interior Annelies Verlinden posthumously gave him the Civic Decoration, which is awarded to civilians for acts of valour.

 The raid took place three weeks after Savel finished twenty-third in the Rally2 category and fifth among Malle Moto riders at the Abu Dhabi Desert Challenge.
 It was his second championship start after a fifty-fourth in class at the 2023 Rallye du Maroc.
 He hoped to use the latter along with the non-W2RC Hellas Rally Raid he ran earlier in 2023 to qualify for the 2024 Dakar Rally, but his application was rejected due to insufficient experience.

-In the email, Castera explained the ADDC bolstered his credentials enough that the Amaury Sport Organisation would have let him take part in the 2025 Dakar.
-Savel hoped to compete in Original by Motul, a subcategory of Rally2 for riders without assistance from teams.
+Registration for the 2025 Dakar opened in May, two months after his death.
+Still, Castera explained in the email, which was published by the family on Wednesday, that the ADDC bolstered his credentials enough where Amaury Sport Organisation would have let him take part.
+Savel hoped to compete in Original by Motul (Malle Moto), a subcategory of Rally2 for riders without assistance from teams.

 Matthieu Jauffraud, a close friend of Savel who helped his family reach out to the ASO, plans to bring Savel’s jersey to the Dakar when he makes his début.